-When you create fly-trap content, emphasize topics and keywords that are likely to convert well into loyal users.
+- When you create fly-trap content, emphasize topics and keywords that are likely to convert well into loyal users.
 No reason to spend money generating material that'll mainly attract freeloaders.

 - If running pay-per-click search engine advertising (PPC), you pay real money for every person visiting your site, so you want to avoid ads that attract freeloaders.
 Three tips:

 - Mention the product's price in the ad (especially if you're high-end).